msurbatovich/msurbatovich.github.io/index.md

 [Link to paper](./assets/docs/oopsla19main-p401-p.pdf)     [Slides (as powerpoint)](./assets/docs/ibis_presentation_short.pptx)

-As an undergrad, I did a research internship looking at information flow in the internet of things:
+As an undergraduate, I did a research internship looking at information flow in the internet of things:

 _**Milijana Surbatovich**, Jassim Aljuraidan, Lujo Bauer, Anupam Das, and Limin Jia.
 2017.
 Some Recipes Can Do More Than Spoil Your Appetite: Analyzing the Security and Privacy Risks of IFTTT Recipes.
 In Proceedings of the 26th International Conference on World Wide Web (WWW '17).
 1501-1510.
 DOI: https://doi.org/10.1145/3038912.3052709_
 [Link to paper](https://www.archive.ece.cmu.edu/~lbauer/papers/2017/www2017-ifttt-info-flows.pdf)

 ### Education
-- Carnegie Mellon University: 2017 - Present: PhD in Electrical & Computer Engineering
+- Carnegie Mellon University: 2017 - Present: PhD in Electrical & Computer Engineering.
+Master's degree awarded May 2020.
 - University of Rochester, 2013-2017: B.S. in Computer Science, _Summa cum laude_, minor in Russian.